• Skip to primary navigation

 fresh rosemary in freezer bag

-Alternatively, divide the rosemary into an ice cube tray, fill with water and freeze.
+Alternatively, divide the rosemary into an ice cube tray, fill it with water and freeze it.
 Once it is frozen, transfer the rosemary ice cubes to a freezer-safe storage bag until ready for use.
 For the best results, use frozen rosemary within 4 to 6 months.

 fresh rosemary in ice tray